nhsconnect/gpconnect/pages/accessrecord/accessrecord_development_html_implementation_guide.md

 # HTML Section Views #

-A total of twelve HTML section views are to be provided.

 Provider systems **SHALL** use XHTML constructs as defined in the [FHIR Narrative](https://www.hl7.org/fhir/narrative.html) guidance contained within the FHIR&reg; standard.

 ### [XHTML Narrative](https://www.hl7.org/fhir/narrative.html) ###